openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 Here's an [example](../../examples/classification/configs/quantization/squeezenet1_1_imagenet_mixed_int_hawq.json) of using the template in the full configuration file.

-On initialization stage the HAWQ algorithm chooses the most accurate mixed precision configuration with compression ratio no less than the specified.
-The ratio is computed between bits complexity of fully INT8 model and mixed-precision lower-bit one.
-Bit complexity of the model is a sum of bit complexities for each quantized layer, which are a multiplication of FLOPS for the layer by number of bits for its quantization.
+On the initialization stage, the HAWQ algorithm chooses the most accurate mixed-precision configuration with compression ratio no less than the specified.
+The ratio is computed between **bits complexity** of fully INT8 model and mixed-precision lower-bit one.
+The bit complexity of the model is a sum of bit complexities for each quantized layer, which are a multiplication of FLOPS for the layer by a number of bits for its quantization.
 By default, the compression ratio is 1.5.
-It should be enough to compress model with no more then 1% of accuracy drop.
+It should be enough to compress the model with no more than 1% accuracy drop.
-But if it doesn't happen, lower ratio can be set by `compression_ratio` parameter in `precision` section of config.
+But if it doesn't happen, the lower ratio can be set by `compression_ratio` parameter in the `precision` section of configuration file.

 This template uses `plateau` scheduler.
-Though it usually leads to a lot of epoch of tuning for achieving a good model's accuracy, this is the most reliable way.
+Though it usually leads to a lot of epochs of tuning for achieving a good model's accuracy, this is the most reliable way.
 Staged quantization is an alternative approach and can be more than two times faster, but it may require tweaking of hyper-parameters for each model.
-Please refer to configs ending by `*_staged` for an example of this method.
+Please refer to configuration files ending by `*_staged` for an example of this method.

-The manual mode of mixed precision quantization is also available by explicitly setting the number of bits per layer through `bitwidth_per_scope` parameter.
+The manual mode of mixed-precision quantization is also available by explicitly setting the number of bits per layer through `bitwidth_per_scope` parameter.

 ---
 **NOTE**

-Precision initialization overrides bits settings specified in `weights` and `activations` sections of config.
+Precision initialization overrides bits settings specified in `weights` and `activations` sections of configuration file.

 ---